menu

 Fascia viewed from the microscope-magnified 5x (top), magnified 65x (bottom)

 Fascia is a flexible/elastic tissue which permeates throughout our entire body.
-Unlike bones which are rigid, the network of fascia provides structure and shape to our body while being flexible, bendable which allows us the freedom to move freely.
+Unlike rigid bones, the network of fascia provides structure and shape to our body while being flexible, and bendable which allows us the freedom to move freely.
 Increasingly, there are more research studies on fascia.
-The definition of what is considered as fascia has broadened.
+The definition of what is considered fascia has broadened.

 Fascia: revised and broadened definition